vpeter93/Kirja-Keyboard/PRIVACY_POLICY.md

 Welcome to the Kirja Keyboard app for Android!

 This is an open source Android app developed by Varga Péter.
-The source code is available on GitHub under the MIT license; the app is also available on Google Play.
+The source code is available on GitHub under the GNU General Public License v3.0; the app is also available on Google Play.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.